CDuenas/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

+ A component is a function built of many elements used to create versatile custom elements with encapsulated functionality that can be reused wherever you like.

 ### Git Set up

 * [ ] Fork the project into your GitHub user account